adhazel/Azure-Data-Factory-Mapping-Data-Flow-Workshop/modules/module00.md

 ## :gear: Per Participant Lab Environment Setup

+The below instructions require resource group owner role and will take 10 minutes to complete with the appropriate access.

 1. Right-click or `Ctrl + click` the button below to open the Azure Portal in a new window.

     [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fadhazel%2FAzure-Data-Factory-Mapping-Data-Flow-Workshop%2Fmain%2Fenvironment%2Fazuredeployadf.json)